Vom1124/RasPi_LiDAR/README.md

           sudo apt-get install ros-humble-velodyne

-  3) Installing the ros2-numpy for viewing/parsing the output  point cloud data in the python node
+  3) This is an optional step.
+Installing the ros2-numpy for viewing/parsing the output  point cloud data in the python node.
+This is used as a test library to extract and test, although a different custom code modified from the source code of the ros2_numpy is implemented.

           pip3 install ros2-numpy